See our PMBOK overview for background on this topic.

 So, let’s “ask” Big Joe to login and delete the attachment from the “Develop Project Charter process” item.
 Then he should edit the Money Tree – Statement-of-Work.docx Word document, save it, and attach again the document to the process item.
 This change is “felt” by theAllegro system like in the illustration below.

 While this change is tracked and displayed by Allegra what you really want as a PM, is to get notified about the change.
-And this happens due to the way both the project and the PMBOK Process Type – Create Project Charter have been set in the second part of the tutorial.
+And this happens due to the way both the project and the PMBOK Process Type – Create Project Charter have been set up in Allegra.

 When the new, updated version of the SOW document is attached again to the process item, Allegra ’s notification system sends all document’s watchers e-mail notifications as the one illustrated below.

 What we should notice in this Thunderbird email message, is that although the document has been changed by Big Joe, the PM has received a notification email.
 We can further notice from the description text that the delivery milestone has been changed, a change that is important, and require the PM’s full attention and action.
 It is very likely that the Project Charter for the project will need to be modified.
-Please note that the message received “Input file for the Develop Project Charter …”, highlighted above, is the one set in the email template (see part 2 of the tutorial).
+Please note that the message received “Input file for the Develop Project Charter …”, highlighted above, is the one set in the email template (see the email template configuration in Allegra).

 And, for a PM the fun just begins, because the Project Charter acts as an input artifact for the following PMBOK® processes: Identify Stakeholders, Develop Project Management Plan, Collect Requirements, and Define Scope [1].